Quick Answer

 What Most People Get Wrong

 The second major mistake is treating the car as a survival plan.
 During Uri and the Quebec ice storm alike, roads became impassable within hours.
-If your plan requires driving somewhere, you need to execute it before the storm peaks, not after.
-By the time you realize you should have left, the window is closed.
+If your plan requires driving somewhere, you need to execute it before the storm peaks.

 The third — and deadliest — mistake is improper heating.
 Every major winter grid failure produces a wave of carbon monoxide poisoning deaths.
-CDC data shows CO poisoning emergency visits spike dramatically during every significant winter power outage event.
 During Uri, people ran generators in garages, charcoal grills in living rooms, and ovens with the door open.
-A $30 battery-operated CO detector and a heater actually rated for indoor use would have prevented the majority of those deaths.
+A $25–$35 battery-operated CO detector and a heater actually rated for indoor use would’ve prevented the majority of those deaths.

-The fourth mistake people make is failing to plan for communication blackouts.
+The fourth mistake is failing to plan for communication blackouts.
 Cell towers run on backup batteries that typically last 4 to 8 hours after grid power fails.
 After that, your smartphone becomes a very expensive flashlight.
 A NOAA weather radio with battery or hand-crank power is the most reliable information source during an extended outage.
-Buy one now — they cost under $30 and could be the only way you receive evacuation orders or weather updates.
+They cost under $30 — buy one now.

-People also consistently underestimate how much food, water, and fuel they actually need.
-A family of four needs a minimum of 56 gallons of water for a two-week outage.
+And here’s one I’ve watched people make repeatedly: consistently underestimating how much water they actually need.
+A family of four needs a minimum of 56 gallons for a two-week outage.
 That’s more than most people have ever stored.
 Two 20-lb propane tanks sounds like a lot until you calculate that moderate heater use burns through one in less than 50 hours.
 Run the math before the storm, not during it.
-And renters — don’t assume your landlord or building management has a backup heating plan.
+And if you’re a renter — don’t assume your landlord or building management has a backup heating plan.
 Most don’t.
 Your preparedness is your responsibility regardless of whether you own or rent.

 Frequently Asked Questions